MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 # Add capabilities to Teams apps

-Teams app capability helps you to create a new Teams app in app development.
-The following table lists the Teams app capabilities:
+Add capability in Teams Toolkit helps you to add additional capability to your existing Teams app.The following table lists the Teams app capabilities:

 |**Capability**|**Description**|
 |--------|-------------|